 Planning includes creating a “map” for everyone to follow.
-The Construction Manager creates a project management plan that guides the execution and control of the project.
-It includes the scope of work, cost, and schedule baselines as well as objectives, deliverables, and key milestones.
+The Construction Manager creates a project management plan that guides the control and execution of the project.
+It includes the scope of work, cost, and schedule baselines, as well as objectives, deliverables, and key milestones.

 With execution, the work begins.
 The Construction Manager will assign resources, execute plans and tasks, set up tracking systems, and keep the schedule up to date.
 This is where records management, contract management, and contract procurement are housed.

 Closure occurs when the project is complete.
-The Construction Manager may hold a post-meeting, and the team creates a punch list of items that were left undone.
+The Construction Manager may hold a post-meeting, and the team creates a punch list of items unfinished.